 What is AutoPi and What Does It Do?

+The AutoPi TMU device plugs into the OBD-II port of your car.
 OBD stands for on-board diagnostics and it is the port your mechanic plugs into when diagnosing a problem with your car or clearing an error message (DTC).

 AutoPi also features:

-- Two USB ports
+Two USB Ports

-- An HDMI port
+An HDMI Port

-- An internal accelerometer to give you g-force information
+An internal accelerometer to give you G-force information

-What AutoPi Can Do
+What Can AutoPi Do?

-You can also set triggers within your dashboard, which is where the functionality of the AutoPi really starts to come though.
-Triggers are based on the well-known principle of “If This, Then That”, i.e., in the event of something happening, you should take a particular action.
+With AutoPi, you can also set triggers within your dashboard, which is where the functionality of the AutoPi starts to come through.

 For example, you can set a trigger that activates when the AutoPi detects a situation where you brake heavily.
-This trigger could activate an action that automatically turns on your hazard lights to warn tailing drivers that you’ve stopped abruptly, helping to prevent anyone from rear-ending you.
+This trigger could activate an action that automatically turns on your hazard lights to warn tailing drivers that you have stopped abruptly, helping to prevent anyone from rear-ending you.

 A New Way of Thinking